trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 <iframe src="https://player.vimeo.com/video/778327269?h=77d739ae72&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" width="600" height="400" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen title="example"></iframe>

 The second prompt generates longer outputs with better structure on average.
-The use of the term ‘essay’ in the prompt was intentional, as GPT-3 can comprehend the definition of an essay and is thus more likely to generate coherent, structured responses.
+The use of the term ‘essay’ in the prompt was intentional, as GPT-3 can comprehend the definition of an essay, and is thus more likely to generate coherent, structured responses.

 ### Many discussion questions are not effective for prompting.

 > _"The Civil War a conflict over expansion?
 Agree our Disagree and why?"_

 Here is a real discussion question from a college history course.
-It is not worded correctly and far too open ended. **To get good discussion responses you need to rewrite the question into a well defined prompt.** A well defined prompt for the discussion question above could be:
+It is not worded correctly and is far too open ended. **To get good discussion responses, you need to rewrite the question into a well defined prompt.** A well defined prompt for the discussion question above could be:

 > _"Explain the causes of the Civil War and whether expansion played a role in the conflict.
 Include evidence to support your argument."_

 Now we can add formatting and context directions.

 <pre>
-    <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed discussion response, in the structure of an essay, responding to the following prompt:</span>
+    <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed discussion response, in the structure of an essay, responding to the following prompt:</span><br/>
-    <p>Expalin the causes of the Civil War and whether expansion played a role in the conflict.
-Include evidence to support your argument.</p>
+    Expalin the causes of the Civil War and whether expansion played a role in the conflict. <br/>Include evidence to support your argument.
 </pre>

 ### Automate well defined prompt rewriting with GPT3

-The rewriting example above was generated with OpenAI's ChatGPT.
+The rewriting example above was generated with OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/).

 <div style={{textAlign: 'left'}}>
   <img src={Auto} style={{width: "500px"}} />